khaidpham/khaidpham/README.md

 # Hi, I'm Khai Pham 👋

-🚀 **SDET | Test Automation Architect | Quality Advocate**
+🚀 **SDET | Test Automation Architect | Define and implement a modern quality strategy with modern automation frameworks**
-🔍 I build automation frameworks, automate regression and end-to-end tests, and break things before users do
-🔭 I’m currently working on Playwright tests for UI and API testing
+✅ I help leveraging AI to speed up test creation, execution, and root cause analysis 🔍 I build frameworks that make new tests quick to write, easy to maintain, and simple to debug 🔭 I’m currently working on Playwright tests for UI and API testing

 ## 🛠️ Projects I'm proud of